Is Free Checking The Right Path?

 A New White Paper Report:

-Is Free Checking Still the Right Path for Your Credit Union?
+Which is the Right Path for Your Financial Institution?

 Why Free Checking?

-For more than 40 years, credit unions like yours have offered a free checking program…and it has remained relatively unchanged.
+For more than 40 years, institutions like yours have offered a free checking program…and it hasn’t changed much.

-Free checking was designed to differentiate the credit unions from those banks that were charging fees.
+Free checking emerged to differentiate institutions from banks charging fees.
 Today almost 50% of community banks offer free checking, while over 70% of credit unions offer.

 Is free checking even still relevant?
-Products like TV, radio, and even water (in bottles, of course) were traditionally free, until they weren’t.
-These models prove the consumer willingness to pay rises as perceived value increases.
+Products like TV, radio, and even water (in bottles, of course) were traditionally free.
+Until they weren’t.
+When perceived value increases, willingness to pay rises as well.
+What would it take to make checking something your members would pay for?

-- How does free checking help (or hurt) member acquisition and retention?
+- How does free checking help (or hurt) accountholder acquisition and retention?

 - Are there regulatory issues to be addressed?

-- What is free checking’s place within the credit union mission?
+- What is free checking’s place within your institution’s mission?

 - What effect does it have on overall revenue?